newexo/template/README.md

 ## Creating a Development Environment and Installing Dependencies

-Once the repository has been refactored to reflect the new project name, development should proceed within an isolated Python environment.
-An isolated environment prevents conflicts with system-level packages and ensures that dependencies specified in the `pyproject.toml` are installed in a controlled and reproducible manner.
-Several environment managers may be used for this purpose, and the choice depends on the user’s preferred workflow.
+Create an isolated Python environment before installing project dependencies.
+This prevents conflicts with system packages and keeps development reproducible.
+You may use `venv`, Conda or pyenv.

-### Using `venv`
+### Using venv

-Python’s built-in `venv` module provides a minimal, lightweight method for creating an isolated environment:

 ```bash
 python3 -m venv .venv